 - Plan your layout and determine the direction of the installation in the room.
-Planks installed parallel to windows accent the hardwood best. - Blending of Cartons: To achieve a uniform installation appearance, preselect and set aside hardwood planks that blend best with all trims and moldings.
-Install these planks next to best blended moldings. - Remove all wall mounted moldings such as base and quarter round. - Floor should be installed blending planks from several cartons to ensure good color and shade mixture throughout the installation. - Be attentive to staggering the ends of the boards at least 4"-6" (10-15 cm) when possible, in adjacent rows. - Do not install in areas of high moisture such as full bathrooms.
+Planks installed parallel to windows accent the hardwood best. - To achieve a uniform installation appearance, preselect and set aside hardwood planks that blend best with all trims and moldings.
+Install these planks next to best-blended moldings. - Remove all wall mounted moldings such as base and quarter round. - Floor should be installed blending planks from several cartons to ensure good color and shade mixture throughout the installation. - Be attentive to staggering the ends of the boards at least 6", or longer for wider width products, in adjacent rows.

-NOTE: DO NOT USE A RUBBER MALLET TO INSTALL FLOORING.
-STRIKING THE SURFACE WITH A RUBBER MALLET MAY "BURN" THE FINISH CAUSING IRREPARABLE DAMAGE.
+NOTE: USE OF A RUBBER MALLET TO INSTALL FLOORING IS NOT RECOMMENDED AS STRIKING THE SURFACE WITH A RUBBER MALLET MAY CAUSE IRREPARABLE DAMAGE TO THE PLANK.